COGNITIVE BEHAVIORAL THERAPY

 More About Solution Focused Therapy

-Therapists are using SFT to address a wide range of issues, including everyday difficulties, as well as traumatic life events, relationship issues and self-sabotaging behaviors.
+Therapists are using SFT to address a wide range of issues, including everyday difficulties, as well as issues such as relapse in addiction, traumatic life events and relationship issues.
 Because this method is based on the belief that people’s default patterns dictate how they cope, it can be helpful for anyone hoping to implement positive changes in the short-term.
-Solution-focused therapy can be effective in mental health treatment, especially when used in conjunction with counseling and other evidence-based therapies.
+Solution-focused therapy can be effective in substance use disorder treatment, especially when used in conjunction with counseling and other evidence-based therapies.
 It gives clients important insights and skills to improve their resilience and quality of life.

 Narrative Therapy is a counseling modality used to help people gain new perspectives on past life events and issues.
 It aims to give people distance from the stories they have constructed or “narrated” in response to these events, in order to “rewrite” a new narrative that better reflects their identity, goals and ideals.
-This technique helps clients discover how their internalized reactions may have shaped their identity and allows them to find more empowering narratives in order to move forward positively.
+This technique helps clients discover how their internalized reactions may have shaped their identity, take accountability for them and find more empowering narratives in order to move forward positively.

 More About Narrative Therapy